-Please be aware: we don’t accept payments through Stripe on flights departing from and/or arriving at destinations within Cuba, Iran, North Korea, Syria or the Crimea Region.
+Please be aware: we don’t accept payments through Stripe or Klarna on flights departing from and/or arriving at destinations within Cuba, Iran, North Korea, Syria or the Crimea Region.

 Syrian Arab Airlines, also known as Syrian Arab Airlines, is the national flag carrier of Syria.